Single-peptide protocol

 Good to Know

-• NAD+ solution is acidic (pH ~3–4) and commonly causes a burning sensation on SC injection; splitting larger doses across multiple sites reduces local discomfort.
+• NAD+ solution is acidic (pH ~3–4) and commonly causes a burning sensation on SC injection; injecting slowly and starting at the low 50 mg dose reduces local discomfort while you assess tolerance.

 • IV infusion rate-dependent reactions (flushing, chest tightness, nausea, palpitations) are common and resolve by slowing the drip — they are not allergic reactions.